isomerpages/ura-mbsc2020/_FAQ/0-about-mbsc.md

 #### 2. What is Celebrate in the City?

 Celebrate in the City is an integrated campaign highlighting the many events and activities that the public can enjoy in Marina Bay during the year-end season - a one-stop shop for festive offerings in the city!
 This year's campaign features 9 marquee events starting in November and culminating in the Marina Bay Singapore Countdown on 31 December.
-Click <font color="orangered"><b><br><a href="https://ura-mbsc2020-staging.netlify.com/events/celebrate-in-the-city/">here</a></b></font> for the full list of events and activities.
+Click <a href="https://ura-mbsc2020-staging.netlify.com/events/celebrate-in-the-city/">here</a> for the full list of events and activities.